-We went up to a viewing point that was directly in-between the city and the Hollywood sign, this was a beautiful place and the perfect timing to watch the sun set over the city and get shots of both this and a storm brewing behind the Hollywood sign.
+We went up to a viewing point that was directly in-between the city and the Hollywood sign.
+A beautiful place with the perfect timing to watch the sun set over the city and get shots of both this and a storm brewing behind the Hollywood sign.

-Next up it was onto a drive around the city (a scenic route) heading towards the farmers market for tea.
-This route took us past The Viper Room on Sunset Strip, founded by Johnny Depp and where the actor River Pheonix died of a drug overdose on Halloween and down Rodeo Drive in Beverly Hills, known for it’s luxury goods stores such a Gucci, Cartier, Bulgari, Chanel, the list goes on.. as does my longing to increase my bank balance.
+Next up, it was onto a drive around the city (the scenic route) heading towards the farmers market for tea.
+This route took us past The Viper Room on Sunset Strip, founded by Johnny Depp and where the actor River Pheonix died of a drug overdose on Halloween.
+Then down Rodeo Drive in Beverly Hills, known for it’s luxury goods stores such a Gucci, Cartier, Bulgari, Chanel, the list goes on.. as does my longing to increase my bank balance.

 The Farmers Market